About Us

 We are the Mizo Society of America (MSA) — a 501(c)(3) registered non-profit, non-political, non-commercial, and non-religious organization dedicated to promoting, celebrating, and preserving the Mizo culture, traditions, and way of life while enriching the diverse fabric of American society.

-The Mizo people originate from the regions of Northwest Myanmar (Burma) and Northeast India.
-Today, it is estimated that more than six thousand Mizos have settled across the United States and Canada.
+The Mizo people originate from the regions of Northeast India, Myanmar (Burma) and Eastern Bangladesh.
+Today, it is estimated that more than five thousand Mizos have settled across the United States.

 Our Objectives